caglejohn/vacationplannerpro/vacation-planner-pro/src/main/frontend/README.md

 2. While in the directory `src/main/frontend`, enter `npm run build`.
 3. The build will be copied into the folder `src/main/frontend/dist`
 4. Delete the old build-- remove contents of `src/main/webApp`
-5. While in the directory `vacationplannerpro/vacation-planner-pro/`, enter `mvn liberty:dev` to get build from dist -> webApp
+5. While in the directory `vacationplannerpro/vacation-planner-pro/`, enter `mvn process-resources` to get build from dist -> webApp
 6. In the same directory, enter `mvn liberty:dev` to view new build